mopidy/mopidy/docs/index.rst

 **Mopidy on Raspberry Pi**

-The Raspberry Pi is a popular device to run Mopidy on, either using Raspbian or Arch Linux.
+The :ref:`Raspberry Pi <raspberrypi-installation>` is a popular device to run Mopidy on, either using Raspbian or Arch Linux.
 It is quite slow, but it is very affordable.
 In fact, the Kickstarter funded Gramofon: Modern Cloud Jukebox project used Mopidy on a Raspberry Pi to prototype the Gramofon device.
 Mopidy is also a major building block in the Pi Musicbox integrated audio jukebox system for Raspberry Pi.

 **Mopidy is hackable**

-Mopidy's extension support and Python, JSON-RPC, and JavaScript APIs makes Mopidy perfect for building your own hacks.
+Mopidy's extension support and :ref:`Python <api-ref>`, :ref:`JSON-RPC
+<http-api>`, and :ref:`JavaScript APIs <mopidy-js>` makes Mopidy perfect for
+building your own hacks.
 In one project, a Raspberry Pi was embedded in an old cassette player.
 The buttons and volume control are wired up with GPIO on the Raspberry Pi, and is used to control playback through a custom Mopidy extension.
 The cassettes have NFC tags used to select playlists from Spotify.

 **Getting started**